Longitudinal and International Study of Adults (LISA)

 Reference period: Two years prior to interview date

 Collection period: January through May

 - Income, pensions, spending and wealth

 Data sources and methodology

-The Longitudinal and International Study of Adults covers the population living in the ten provinces as of the first wave of the survey (2011-11-01 - 2012-06-27), plus their future children.
-Excluded from the survey's coverage are those who at the time of wave 1 were: living on reserves and other Aboriginal settlements in the provinces; official representatives of foreign countries living in Canada and their families; members of religious and other communal colonies; members of the Canadian Armed Forces stationed outside of Canada; persons living full-time in institutions, for example, inmates of correctional facilities and chronic care patients living in hospitals and nursing homes; persons living in other collective dwellings.
+The Longitudinal and International Study of Adults (LISA) covers the population living in Canada's ten provinces as of the first Wave of the survey (2011), plus their future children.
+Excluded from the survey's coverage are those living in Canada's territories, as well as those who at the time of Wave 1 were: living on reserves and other Aboriginal settlements in the provinces; official representatives of foreign countries living in Canada and their families; members of religious and other communal colonies; members of the Canadian Armed Forces stationed outside of Canada; living full-time in institutions, for example, inmates of correctional facilities and chronic care patients living in hospitals and nursing homes; or living in other collective dwellings.
 Altogether these exclusions represent approximately 2% of the population.